 Context of our work

 Malaria is endemic throughout Burkina Faso, and all the population is at risk of getting infected.
 According to the Ministry of Health, the disease accounts for 43% of consultations with a health provider, over 60% of hospitalisations and 30% of deaths.
 In 2021, the WHO noted that there were an estimated 8,3 million malaria cases and over 18,900 estimated malaria associated deaths in the country.

-Target Malaria’s work in Burkina Faso is led by the Institut de Recherche en Sciences de la Santé (IRSS) in Bobo-Dioulasso, and headed by the Principal Investigator Dr. Abdoulaye Diabaté.
+Target Malaria’s work in Burkina Faso is led by the Institut de Recherche en Sciences de la Santé (IRSS) in Bobo-Dioulasso, and headed by the Principal Investigator Prof. Abdoulaye Diabaté.
 The IRSS is active in the fields of public health, biomedical science, traditional medicine, and pharmaceuticals.
 Our team at the IRSS joined Target Malaria in 2012, and since then Target Malaria Burkina Faso has focused on collection of baseline entomology data to better understand what species of mosquitoes are present, their seasonal dynamics and behaviour in the natural environment.
 We have completed what the project refers to as “Facilities Readiness” for our insectary at IRSS, ensuring compliance with international Arthropod Containment Level 2 (ACL) guidelines.
 We have also engaged with the different stakeholders to keep them informed of what the project is doing and our plans for the future.

 As co-development is one of Target Malaria’s core values, the team decided early on that the communities where we worked should design the agreement model.
 A dialogue was established to agree on a set of principles, namely – transparency, inclusiveness, and openness to different perspectives – and from this base the communities designed their own agreement model.
 They chose to establish a reference community group, representing the whole community that would communicate any decisions made by them to the project, after their consultation.